Multiple Tooth Implants

 Day Of Treatment

-On the day of your appointment please arrive 15-20 minutes prior to your scheduled time.
-This has proven to help patients settle in and release the pre-surgery nervousness.
-We will make you as comfortable as possible during your visit.
+On the day of your appointment, we kindly ask that you arrive 15-20 minutes before your scheduled time; this allows you to settle in and alleviate any pre-surgery nervousness.
+Rest assured that our friendly team will make every effort to make you as comfortable as possible during your visit.

 After Placement of Dental Implants